Home/ Blogs / Führung / The Best Budget Gaming Monitor Buying Guide for 2024

 Keep in mind that not all budget gaming monitors support adaptive sync technologies.
 If this feature is important to you, make sure to check the monitor's specifications before making a purchase.
 The ViewSonic XG2402, for example, is a budget-friendly option that supports FreeSync, ensuring tear-free gameplay without the premium price tag.

-Response Time and Input Lag: The Need for Speed
+Response Time and Input Lag for Budget Gaming Monitors: The Need for Speed

 Response time and input lag are two crucial factors that impact the responsiveness and overall feel of a gaming monitor.
 Response time refers to how quickly a pixel can change from one color to another, typically measured in milliseconds (ms).
 A lower response time results in less motion blur and ghosting, providing a clearer image during fast-paced action.